CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Experiments

 \subsection{Datasets}

 We perform an extensive evaluation of the proposed algorithm for predicting drug synergy effects using four datasets tested in three different setups, resulting in a total of 12 benchmarks.
 These datasets are sourced from DrugComb \cite{drugcomb}, the most comprehensive and current database of drug combinations.
-The goal is to predict the synergistic effect of drugs for a specific cell line (referred to as the context in our notation), with the drugs represented as SMILES.
-The features of the cell line are gathered from the Genomics of Drug Sensitivity in Cancer \footnote{https://www.cancerrxgene.org/gdsc1000/GDSC1000\_WebResources/Data/preprocessed/\\/Cell\_line\_RMA\_proc\_basalExp.txt.zip}.
-This includes normalized basal expression profiles of approximately 1000 human cancer cell lines.
-From the normalized expression levels of 17737 genes, we select 908 landmark genes \cite{l1000}.
-Therefore, the cell lines are represented by a feature vector of length 908.
+The goal is to predict the synergistic effect of drugs for a specific cell line (referred to as the context in our notation), with the drugs represented as SMILES \cite{weininger1988smiles}.
+More details on the dataset can be found in Appendix \ref{app:dataset}.

-Each dataset is created by quantifying the target through four distinct types of synergy scores, specifically Loewe additivity (Loewe) \cite{loewe}, Bliss independence (Bliss) \cite{bliss}, zero interaction potency (ZIP) \cite{zip}, and highest single agent (HSA) \cite{hsa}.
-These targets describe the measurement of drug interaction, specifically the degree of additional drug responses observed compared to the expected response.
-In other words, drug synergy indicates the percentage of excess or reduced response in antagonistic settings.

-The preprocessing of the dataset follows the strategy of DDoS \cite{ddos}.
-Initially, we exclude all triplets that do not have corresponding identifiers in the cell line feature table.
-Then, triplets with any missing data (cell line, drugs, targets) are filtered out.
-Finally, duplicated triplets are removed.
-Each of the four synergy scores is binarized based on thresholds \cite{methods_hts}.
-Samples with a synergy score above 10 are considered positive (synergistic), and samples lower than -10 are considered negative (antagonistic).
-Consequently, we end up with four datasets (Loewe, Bliss, HSA, and ZIP) with names corresponding to their targets.
-The statistics of each dataset are described in Table \ref{benchmark-datasets}.